R. J. Allen: Orlando City

 In December 2017, Allen was traded by NYCFC to Orlando City SC in exchange for a third-round pick in the 2018 MLS SuperDraft, reuniting him with manager Jason Kreis.
 After one season in Orlando which also saw the departure of Kreis, Allen was waived by the team on February 6, 2019.

 FC Motown

 In April 2019, Allen joined National Premier Soccer League side FC Motown ahead of the 2019 season.
 He made six appearances for the team, including starting in a First Round loss to New York Red Bulls U-23 in the 2019 U.S. Open Cup.
 He left the team at the end of the regular season.

 Philadelphia Union

 In July 2019, Allen rejoined the American top flight and signed with Philadelphia Union competing in MLS.
-Allen was released by Philadelphia at the end of the season due to injury was unable to regain his form and soon retired from the MLS.
+Allen was released by Philadelphia at the end of the season due to injury was unable to regain his form and soon retired from MLS.